uditalias/swamp/README.md

         "logs": {
             "out": {
                 "path": "/var/log/services/myservice/out.log",
-                "maxSize": "1MB"
+                "maxSize": "1MB",
+                "maxFiles": 4
             },
             "err": {
-                "maxSize": "1.4MB"
+                "maxSize": "1.4MB",
+                "maxFiles: 3
             }
         }
     }
 ```

 The example above shows how we pass the file size for log rotation.
-You can even pass just a `maxSize` property
+You can even pass just a `maxSize` and/or `maxFiles` properties
 to the log and the path will be the default log path.

 Note that if you want to use the default value (`1MB`) you can pass the the `out` and `err` properties the string path.